f4T1H21/mysql-docker-oneliner/README.md

 # MySQL Docker One-Liner
-This bash script pulls `mysql:latest` docker image if you don't have.
-Once you have mysql docker image with the `latest` tag, it runs two containers simultaneously where one of them as a MySQL server and the other as an interactive MySQL client which connects back to the server.
+This bash script first pulls `mysql:latest` docker image if you don't have.
+Once you have the mysql docker image, it runs two different containers simultaneously where one of them as a MySQL server and the other as an interactive MySQL client which connects back to the server.
 After you `exit` MySQL, the client container will be killed and removed as well as the server container.
 Therefore __do not try to develop projects on both containers because they won't exist after you exit!__

 ## Use Side
 If you are working on database behaviours or learning MySQL and want containers and processes to be cleaned up automatically after the work, this one-liner script is definitely for you!